 • A reconciliation of retained earnings.
 Enter the totals for the consolidated group on Form 1120-L. Attach consolidated balance sheets and a reconciliation of consolidated retained earnings.
+For more information on consolidated returns, see the regulations under section 1502.

 Note: If a non-life insurance company (non-LIC) is a member of an affiliated group, file Form 1120-PC as an attachment to the consolidated return in lieu of filing a supporting statement.
 Write across the top of page 1 of Form 1120-PC, "Supporting Statement to Consolidated Returns."